go-vela/community/proposals/2023/03-15_worker-auth.md

 NOTE: If there are no current plans for implementation, please leave this section blank.
 -->

-- The server secret would be dropped from the container environment altogether.
-- All auth tokens (check in + registration) have a strict expiration.
-- Registration tokens can only be generated by a platform administrator
-- Registration tokens expire very quickly

 **Please briefly answer the following questions:**